section-engineering-education/engineering-education/articles/ToDoList-with-Flask-Firebase/index.md

 7. Go to Realtime Database and click on Create Database.
 Enable test mode, which allows anyone who has the tokens of this project to read and write to the database.

    Ensure that your rules look like this, for now.
-You can always modify it later based on your requirements.
+You can always modify the rules later based on your requirements.

    ![img](./fb2.png)